-- effective cleaning of all surfaces, equipment and instruments, - discarding single-use items at point of use, and - maintaining safe waterlines and water quality.
+- a. effective cleaning of all surfaces, equipment and instruments. - b. discarding single-use items at point of use. - c. maintaining safe waterlines. - d. following local authority advice for the use of water, in the event water becomes contaminated or unpotable.